RADAN Macro Adds Shine To Commercial Kitchen Specialists

 The increase in efficiency and production rate in the cutting operation has introduced a need for further investment in the factory to stop a current bottleneck at the bending stage.
 Shine will shortly be commissioning a third press brake to fully benefit from the increasingly fast rate that the flat components are coming off the laser.

 In summary, Neil Thorne says: “RADAN runs the factory.
 It’s a vital and integral part of our process.
 It cuts down the amount of time we spend nesting, especially with the F-stop macro.
-Everything’s organised and easy to identify with the labelling system, which is vital to us as many contracts are run with thousands of components.
+Everything’s organized and easy to identify with the labelling system, which is vital to us as many contracts are run with thousands of components.
 With RADAN we are benefiting from fast production, accuracy and saving on materials from the reduction in errors and optimization of remnants.”

 About the Company